 Plus the Links

 Last night was the A’s and the Thunder, and A’s coach Neil Doddridge liked the matchup.
 “We match up well against them.
 They’ve got a good core of players who’ve been around and now they’ve added a goaltender from Orangeville.”
 Winners of 6 straight, and with a bolstered roster of NCAA ballers now home in Coquitlam, the Adanacs biggest problem is deciding what line-up to floor each night.
 “Players will get in the games based on their play,” stated Doddridge.
 “Personally, it’s a pleasure to have the options after how we began the year (shorthanded).
 Having guys like Wesley Berg back excites the players on the team — the team is energized by that.”
 Coquitlam will grab sole possession of first place with a win tonight.
 (Coquitlam Now) … The only team on a hotter winning streak than Coquitlam, is the New Westminster Salmonbellies who just won their 7th consecutive game last night against the Delta Islanders.
 “Our offence is really something, it looks good.
 Hey, when you move the ball, the defences don’t know what to do,” said rookie Josh Byrne whose 29 goals leads his team and has him 3rd in the entire loop.
 With 2 games and 2 points in hand over 3rd place Delta, the Bellies are taking aim at a Top 2 finish and first-round bye in the post season.
 Byrne knows there’s still a lot that can happen though between now and then, “We want to finish (the season) hard,” he said.
 “Everyone feels good, but to be honest with you, we know we played a really good game, but we’re not going to be overly confident.”
 (Royal City Record).Challoner is a prominent voice of lacrosse on the West Coast.
-Play-by-play voice of the Washington Stealth on the Lacrosse Network, he also calls games for the WLA.
-Email him at email@example.com and follow on Twitter @laxcaster Twitter @laxcaster
+Color Commentator for the Vancouver Stealth on the Lacrosse Network, he also calls play-by-play for the WLA.
+Email him at firstname.lastname@example.org and follow on Twitter @BradChall Twitter @laxcaster

 Rate This Story: